Al-Tanf: Attacks on the base

 On 8 April 2017, Islamic State launched a complex and coordinated attack against a United States Special Operations Forces outpost at Al-Tanf.
-IS started the attack by striking the base with a suicide car bomb and then attacking with around 50 infantry.
-Pro-American rebels stated that four of their own died while killing eight IS members.
-The attack was repelled first by gunfire from the allied rebels as well as Norwegian and U.S. special forces, followed by airstrikes from the CJTF-OIR coalition which killed most of the IS force and destroyed their vehicles.
+IS started the attack by striking the base with a suicide car bomb and then assaulting with around 20-30 suicide commandos.
+The attack was repelled first by gunfire from the allied rebels and U.S. special forces, followed by airstrikes from the CJTF-OIR coalition which killed most of the IS force and destroyed their vehicles.
+Three Syrian rebels were also reported dead.

-On 18 May 2017, U.S. fighter jets struck a convoy of pro-Assad forces advancing towards the base.
-Shortly thereafter, Syrian government forces were reported to continue their Syrian Desert campaign (May–July 2017), using advanced Russian-made weapons and were supported by Russian helicopters, according to a report acknowledged on 26 May by the Russian Defence Ministry′s Zvezda media outlet.
+On 18 May 2017, U.S. fighter jets struck a column of pro-Assad militia forces advancing towards the base, reportedly destroying two T-62 tanks.
+Shortly thereafter, Syrian government forces were reported to continue their Syrian Desert campaign (May–July 2017), using advanced Russian-made weapons and were supported by Russian helicopters, according to a report acknowledged on 26 May by the Russian Defence Ministry's Zvezda media outlet.
 At the end of December 2017, the Chief of the Russian General Staff Valery Gerasimov said that the U.S. garrison at Al-Tanf was fully isolated by Syrian government forces following the desert offensive in the area.

-Around 16 February 2020, an Iranian-backed "rogue" proxy group reportedly breached the deconfliction zone at Al-Tanf, and were then repelled by Maghawir al-Thawra.
+Around 16 February 2020, an Iranian-backed "rogue" proxy group reportedly breached the deconfliction zone at Al-Tanf, and were then repelled by the RCA.

 On 20 October 2021, the base was attacked by drones in the 2021 Al-Tanf drone attack, causing no injuries.
 On 14 December 2021, a Royal Air Force Typhoon FGR4 shot down a small hostile drone with an ASRAAM near the base.

 In June 2022, Russia carried out airstrikes at the Al-Tanf military base, after first notifying the United States of their intentions, allowing local forces to relocate before the strike.
-U.S. officials said that Russia claimed the Maghawir al-Thawra group had carried out a roadside bomb attack on Russian forces, though the officials stated they did not believe this and accused Russia of just looking for a reason to carry out airstrikes in the location.
+U.S. officials said that Russia claimed the RCA had carried out a roadside bomb attack on Russian forces, though the officials stated they did not believe this and accused Russia of just looking for a reason to carry out airstrikes in the location.